-To reauthorize the Violence Against Women Act of 1904.

-Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, SECTION 1.
-SHORT TITLE.

-This Act may be cited as the "Violence Against Women Reauthorization Act of 2013".
+To resutherize the Violence Against Women Act of 1994.
+Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, SCTION.I.SHORT ITLE.
+This Act may be cited as the "Violence Against Women Resuthorization Act of 2013"

-VAWA Full Faith and Credit □ Honor laws of each other Issuing and enforcing jurisdiction control terms Protection orders are enforceable on military installations Evaluating the Enforcement of Evaluating the Enforcement of Protection Orders An order of protection issued in another jurisdiction is enforceable when: Order appears to be valid There is probable cause to believe that a violation of the order occurred in the enforcing jurisdiction Protection Orders Presumed Valid When □ The order lists names of the parties □ The order contains issue date Order's date of expiration has not occurred Order specifies terms and conditions against the abuser The order contains the name of the issuing court The order is signed by or on behalf of a judicial officer junious cities.
+There is probable cause to believe that a violation of the order occurred in the enforcing jurisdiction

+Protection Orders Presumed Valid When...

+- The order lists names of the parties - The order contains issue date - Order's date of expiration has not occurred - Order specifies terms and conditions against the abuser - The order contains the name of the issuing court - The order is signed by or on behalf of a judicial officer
-TIP.

 KEYS TO REMEMBER

-The law s of the issuing jurisdiction control the

-of the terms of the order

-of the er hall honor each other's laws- The laws nforcing jurisdiction control the terms of
+- The laws of the issuing jurisdiction control the validity of the terms of the order - States shall honor each other's laws- The laws of the enforcing jurisdiction control the terms of enforcement

-enforce ment

-£

 VAWA

-□ VAWA Cro ssing State Lines
+VAWA Crossing State Lines

-Felony to cross state lines with the intent to commit a domestic crime or to violate a protection order
+Felony to cross state lines with the intent to commit a domestic violence crime or to violate a protection order

-VAWA 201 3 Entering and Leaving Indian Country
+VAWA 2013 Entering and Leaving Indian Country

-70% crim Indians (I nes committed on Indian territory committed by non-DOJ)

-power to g March 2015, tribes may exercise their sovereign investigate, prosecute, convict, and sentence both nd non-Indians who assault Indian spouses or dating

-or violate a protection order in Indian country IF they onstrate the capacity to meet certain due process ents

-♦ Not all f tribes have opted to participate
+- 70% crimes committed on Indian territory committed by non-Indians (DOJ) - Beginning March 2015, tribes may exercise their sovereign power to investigate, prosecute, convict, and sentence both Indians and non-Indians who assault Indian spouses or dating partners or violate a protection order in Indian country IF they can demonstrate the capacity to meet certain due process requirements - \ Not all tribes have opted to participate

-W Purpose
+Purpose

-Congress enacted VAWA self-petitioning (1994)

-and the U and T visas (2000) to:
+Congress enacted VAWA self-petitioning (1994) and the U and T visas (2000) to:

-relations

-against ir prosecution of perpetrators of crimes nmigrant victims

-deportati tims to report crimes without fear of on victim safety -
+- Improve community policing and community relationships - Increase prosecution of perpetrators of crimes against immigrant victims - Allow victims to report crimes without fear of deportation - Enhance victim safety - Keep communities safe

-nmunities safe

-e ý 1

-Sı

-В

-S

-Pa